natsunoyuki/diffuser_tools/README.md

 ```

 ### Dependencies Versions
-This set of Python codes has been tested with the following versions of the dependencies listed in `pyproject.toml`.
+This set of Python codes has been tested on 2024 July 15 on Google Colab with the following dependencies:
 ```
-transformers==4.35.2
+transformers==4.41.2
-accelerate==0.25.0
+accelerate==0.32.1
-diffusers==0.24.0
+diffusers==0.29.2
-huggingface_hub==0.19.4
+huggingface_hub==0.23.4
 omegaconf==2.3.0
 compel==2.0.2
 ```